LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: :

 We employ \textbf{\texttt{LinUCB}}~\citep{ref:li2010contextual}, a contextual bandit algorithm for the arm or RM selection.
 We choose LinUCB because it is a contextual bandit algorithm that effectively leverages context information, making it well-suited for integration into LLM frameworks due to its ability to dynamically adapt decisions based on contextual embeddings.
 Additionally, LinUCB has been shown to provide a good trade-off between computational efficiency and performance~\citep{ref:zhou2015survey}.
+Therefore, it can be incorporated into any iterative LLM training framework with minimal overhead (described in detail in~\cref{sec:app-setting}).
 LinUCB assumes that the MAB reward can be modeled linearly as a function of context features and computes the expected MAB reward of each arm with an upper confidence bound to ensure exploration~\citep{ref:garivier2008upper, ref:garivier2011upper}.
 In each step $t$, we have a batch of input prompts $\mathbf{x}_{m,t}$ for which we compute sentence embeddings, using the policy model $\pi_m$, and use the mean sentence embedding as the context $c(t)$ to the MAB, i.e., $c(t) = \sum_{x \in \mathbf{x}_{m,t}} e_m(x) / |\mathbf{x}_{m,t}|$, where $e_m(.) \in \mbb{R}^d$ yields the sentence embedding from the model $\pi_m$.
-We calculate the embedding for a prompt as the last token embedding from model $\pi_m$ (details in \cref{sec:app-setting}).
-The learned parameters of the LinUCB bandit include $\hat \theta_k \in \mbb{R}^d$ which represents the learned weights for the features of each reward model and $A_k \in \mbb{R}^{d \times d}$ (a covariance matrix) and a bias vector $b_k \in \mbb{R}^{d}$ corresponding to each arm or RM $R_k$.
-We initialize the parameters for LinUCB by randomly initializing $b_k$ and setting parameter $A_k$ to the identity matrix.
-Based on the LinUCB algorithm, for each batch, the selected RM $R^{\star}_t$ is determined by $R^{\star}_t = R_j$ such that: \be j = \arg \max_{k \in [1,K]} \left(c(t)^\top \hat \theta_k + \alpha \sqrt{c(t)^\top A_k^{-1} c(t)}\right), \ee where $\hat \theta_k=A_k^{-1} b_k$. $A_k$ and $b_k$ are updated based on the MAB reward for each RM, which corresponds to the normalized negative train loss $-\hat{\mc{L}}^m$ (described in detail in \cref{sec:app-bandit}): \be A_{k} \leftarrow A_{k} + c(t)c(t)^\top ; b_{k} \leftarrow b_{k} - \hat{\mc{L}}^m(t) c(t). \ee
+We calculate the embedding for a prompt as the last token embedding from model $\pi_m$.
+We use the last-token embedding as the context representation because in Transformer-based LLMs, this position typically aggregates information from the entire sequence.
+Moreover, this method is a standard and commonly used approach for extracting LLM embeddings~\citep{ref:wang2024improving, ref:parishad2024llm2vec}.
+We provide more details regarding token embedding extraction in~\cref{sec:app-setting} and an ablation study comparing context embedding methods in~\cref{sec:app-ablation}.
+Even if individual batches vary, the repeated exposure to diverse inputs allows the bandit to learn which RMs are more helpful overall.
+Over training iterations, this appears to provide a robust signal for the bandit to learn effective RM selection, as demonstrated by \method{}'s consistent gains across datasets and the convergence behavior of MAB rewards shown in~\cref{sec:app-ablation}.